project-sunbird/project-sunbird.github.io/pages/features-documentation/register_org.md

 ## Signing In

-1. Sign in to the portal using your registered credentials
+1. Sign in the Sunbird portal using your registered credentials

 ## Accessing your Workspace